goharbor/harbor-operator/docs/installation/kustomization-custom.md

 Check the list shown [here](./kustomization-all-in-one.md#prerequisites).

 ## Deploy PostgreSQL operator (Optional)

-Follow the installation guide shown [here](https://github.com/zalando/postgres-operator/blob/master/docs/quickstart.md#configuration-options) to install the PostgreSQL operator.
-It can be used with kubectl 1.14 or newer as easy as:
+Follow the installation guide shown [here](https://github.com/zalando/postgres-operator/blob/master/docs/quickstart.md#configuration-options) to install the PostgreSQL operator.It can be used with kubectl 1.14 or newer as easy as:

 ```shell script
 kubectl apply -k github.com/zalando/postgres-operator/manifests
 ```

 Check the PostgreSQL operator status (by default it's deployed into the `default` namespace):

 ```shell